 5. Talk About What To Expect

-Less developed places offer up more dust, disorderly traffic and potent smells than we’re used to.
-And people in these communities can have a sense of personal space that’s different from ours.
-In such an unfamiliar environment things that are Okay can seem amiss or worrisome to kids.
+Less developed places offer up more dust, disorderly traffic and unfettered smells than we’re used to.
+People have a sense of personal space and appropriate dress that’s different from ours.
+Kids are curious and uninhibited.

 And she did get to swim in a pool, play on the beach and eat Nutella for breakfast, quite happily.

-Final Lesson: On an adventurous trip a little bit of familiar can go a long way.
+On an adventurous trip a little bit of familiar can go a long way.

-This blog is part of Weekend Travel Inspiration.
+This blog was part of Weekend Travel Inspiration.
 Visit our partners: